dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > password123

-### Task 4: Weak File Permissions — Writable /etc/shadow
+### Task 4: Weak File Permission-Writable /etc/shadow

 As we saw in the previous task the shadow file on the system is readable and writable by anyone.
 So instead of cracking the password we could just make a new password and replace the old one.